Who We Are

 3.)
 Media Spokesperson: Adrian McLemore represents the Ohio chapter to the local media.
 He is responsible to be prepared discuss current initiatives and provide accurate quotes.

-6.)
-Cultural Liaison: Cieria Rodriguez-Toney focuses on cultural issues pertaining to foster care youth and alumni, including the Culture of Foster Care.
-Her advocacy areas include citizenship barriers for curent and former foster youth, and the need for foster families to be aware of and respectful of the cultural heritage of youth in their home.
+- Cultural Liaison: This representative focuses on cultural issues pertaining to foster care youth and alumni, including the Culture of Foster Care.
+Advocacy areas include citizenship barriers for curent and former foster youth, and the need for foster families to be aware of and respectful of the cultural heritage of youth in their home.

 Allies and Partnering Organizations